nemster/fund_manager/README.md

 `<MORE_STAKERS>` must be `false` if the airdrop is completed, `true` if there will be more calls to this method.

 ### update\_defi\_protocols\_value
-This method can ask FundManager to update the estimation of the dollar value of the investment in some DeFi protocols and/or the desired percentage of value to invest in each DeFi protocol.
+This method can ask FundManager to update the estimation of the dollar value of the investment in some DeFi protocols.
 It emits a `ProtocolValueUpdateEvent` for each DeFi protocol position whose value is updated.
 The event contains:
 - the name of the protocol
 - the updated value of the coins invested in the protocol